 Mont King (King Mountain)

 The trail descends rather steeply from Condor Mountain and after crossing the cross-country ski trail it follows the rocky cliff base of King Mountain.
-I could see the mountain very well between the trees and I couldn’t quite see where I was going to start the climb since the cliffs were so steep.
+I could see the mountain very well between the trees, but I couldn’t quite see where I was going to start the climb since the cliffs were so steep.

 But I continued my hike under the tall snow-covered fir trees.
 The trail took me around the mountain, gradually gaining elevation, then taking me up to the summit via the less steep north side.
 I still had to stop a few times to catch my breath (it was my second summit of the day, after all) before I got to the first lookout.
 But it was the second lookout on the mountain, a few metres away, that really took my breath away.

-At 465 metres above sea level, King Mountain (not to be confused with the mountain that bears the same name in Gatineau Park) was my highest summit of the day.
+At an elevation of 465 metres, King Mountain (not to be confused with the mountain that bears the same name in Gatineau Park) was my highest summit of the day.
 It seems that the view is particularly impressive there in the fall, when the trees are adorned with flamboyant colours.
-As at all the other lookouts, there was a bench, where I sat down for a bit to rest, before resuming my hike.
+As at all the other lookouts, there was a bench, where I sat down for a bit to rest before resuming my hike.